akalmykov/wp-content-copy-protection/readme.txt

 * WPCCP is fully compatible with the latest WP versions (3.5 and 3.6)
 * WPCCP is fully compatible with all major browsers

+NOTICE

+Mozilla Firefox (v 23.0) now removes the users ability to disable Javascript !
+Javascript is permanently turned on in this version (unless a user reverts back to a previous version).
+Chrome and Explorer remains the same in user control.

 Wordpress Content Copy Protection PRO can be found [Here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=59BWFE8ZNREBL)